 Stroke victims and their loved ones have a lot on their plate—making decisions and plans is far more stressful than before.
 And, strokes are often completely unexpected.
 Making preparations is almost impossible.
 So, what can you do?

 Life insurance is a way to guarantee coverage of important costs, healthy or otherwise.
-But what can you do when life insurance companies reject you for coverage?
-Plans like whole and term life require essentially perfect health for eligibility, so, with a recent stroke, they are not an option.
+But what can you do when life insurance companies reject you for coverage because of pre-existing conditions?
+Plans like whole and term life require essentially perfect health for eligibility, so, with a recent stroke, cancer or heart attack, they are not an option.

 There is hope—final expense, a type of life insurance, is available to almost anyone regardless of health or age.
 This includes those with preexisting, chronic, or terminal health conditions, including stroke victims.